StackExchange/stack-blog/README.md

 source: [url of the original post so a source banner will be added to the post.
 Optional, you can remove this whole line]
 description: [a description that will show up in search results, up to 160 characters.
 Optional, you can remove this whole line]
 tags: [what channel this post belongs to (engineering/company), and any related tags, required]
 langs: [what languages this post will be available in, optional.
-You should add the country code in lowercase like 'jp', 'es', 'ru'.
-If this includes 'en' it will show up in the feeds]
+You should add the language code in lowercase like 'ja', 'es', 'ru'.
+If this includes 'en' it will show up in the network-wide feeds]
 ---
 [Content of your post in markdown]
 ```